TrueFiEng/useDApp/README.md

 - keep track of transactions status and inform a user when it is successfully mined or fails
 - work with different wallets (Metamask, Formatic, Authereum) and networks (mainnet and testnets) and handle these changes nicely

-With all that in mind, we want our Dapps to be easy to test and extend, build with high-pace development and security in mind.
+With all that in mind, we want our Dapps to be easy to test and extend, built with high-pace development and security in mind.

 ## Solution